Webperf-se/webperf_core/docs/settings-json.md

 This tells webperf-core how long to use cached resources in minutes.
 This take no effect unless `general.cache.use` is set to `true`.

+### github

+Section for github specific settings.

+#### github.api.key `(Default = "")`

+Only required if you use GitHub Actions, it is required for workflows to be allowed to change content and create pull request.

+### tests

+Section for test specific settings.